framefork/typed-ids/README.md

 var user = new User(Id.random());
 ```

-With Kotlin, the boilerplate is visibly shorter
+With Kotlin, the standard boilerplate should look like the following snippet

 ```kt
 data class User(id: Id) {